-UNC Board Rejects Plan for Confederate Monument
+UNC board rejects plan for Confederate monument

+Opposition grew to a proposal to build a history center to house Silent Sam.
+System board now orders new review of options.

-The University of North Carolina Board of Governors on Friday rejected a plan to build a new history center on campus to house Silent Sam, a Confederate monument widely seen on the campus as a symbol of white supremacy.
+The University of North Carolina Board of Governors on Friday rejected a plan to build a new history center on the Chapel Hill campus to house Silent Sam, a Confederate monument widely seen on the campus as a symbol of white supremacy.

 But some politicians and at least one Board of Governors member have called for the statue to go back to its place on campus, outside.